Aurora, Colorado: Government

 The city of Aurora operates under a council-manager form of government, where the city manager runs the city's day-to-day operations with general guidance from the city council.
 The Aurora City Council is composed of a mayor and ten council members.
 Six members are elected from districts, while the other four are elected at large.
 The mayor is elected by the entire city.
 Aurora's mayor role is largely ceremonial, but the mayor does have direct impact on policy issues as the head of city council.
 The council is nonpartisan; however, parties of members have been listed below for reference.

 This full-service city is protected by the Aurora Police Department, one of only 10 law enforcement agencies in Colorado to be accredited by the Commission on Accreditation for Law Enforcement Agencies; the Aurora Fire Department, which is accredited by the Commission on Fire Accreditation International; and a Public Safety Communications dispatch call center.
 The Aurora Municipal Courts handles a wide variety of offense violations, and the Aurora Detention Center is a 72-hour adult holding facility.

 Politics

 In national elections, Aurora leans to the left and the Democratic Party, though not as much as neighboring Denver but more than other suburbs in the Denver metro area.
-Northern and Central Aurora, due to an extremely racially and culturally diverse voter base and high density for a suburban city, are some of the most Democratic areas in Colorado and vote similarly to Denver and Boulder; southern Aurora, similar to neighboring Centennial, is more of a swing area and used to lean Republican, though it has swung Democratic as of late but not as much as areas more north of Interstate 225.
+Northern and Central Aurora, due to an extremely racially and culturally diverse voter base and high density for a suburban city, are some of the most Democratic areas in Colorado and vote similarly to Denver and Boulder; southern Aurora, similar to neighboring Centennial, used to lean Republican but has swung Democratic entering the 2020s.

 Aurora anchors Colorado's 6th congressional district and is represented in Congress by Jason Crow (D-Centennial).
 State representation is listed in the tables below (areas implied to be in Arapahoe County unless noted: not all districts are fully in Aurora).